PrayujaTeli/Blog/Query.md

 If Oracle Database cannot reuse existing code, then it must build a new executable version of the application code.
 This operation is known as a hard parse, or a library cache miss.<br/>

+Hard parsing means that either the cursor was not found in the library cache or it was found but was invalidated for some reason.

 ####  Soft parse<br/>

 A soft parse is any parse that is not a hard parse.
 If the submitted statement is the same as a reusable SQL statement in the shared pool, then Oracle Database reuses the existing code.
 This reuse of code is also called a library cache hit.<br/>